gall1frey/gravsim/README.md

 ### Todo
 1. Draw planet and rocket trails **--> NOT WORKING, I GIVE UP!**
-2. Refactor code into proper classes
+2. Refactor code into proper classes **--> Optional, as long as we can bluff well during presentation**
-3. ~Check for collisions~
-4. ~Check if goal reached~
-5. ~Figure out a system of points~
-6. ~Print text on screen~
-7. ~Scale up planet sizes with zoom~
-8. Implement scoreboard
+3. Implement scoreboard
-9. Implement menu screen
+4. Implement menu screen
-10. Create new levels
+5. Create new levels **--> Mallika**
-11. Update documentation to show all classes
+6. Update documentation to show all classes **--> Everyone**
-12. ~Prettify screens~
-13. Move background with pan/zoom if possible
+7. Move background with pan/zoom if possible **--> Malllika**
-14. ~Set a timeout for loss~
+8. Store all images in a db

 ### Class Design
 #### Models